Student ID Action Project

 All areas involved with student identification will be affected when the system is changed.
 Also, the project will ultimately reduce the number of student office visits for services.
 Employees providing student services will benefit because more business can be conducted privately and routinely online.

 Strong support for this project from student groups will help keep it on the front burner.
-Because NMU is a laptop institution, creating a student services web site means that students can take even greater advantage of the laptops they are leasing to conduct university business.
+Because NMU is a mobile device institution, creating a student services web site means that students can take even greater advantage of the mobile devices they are leasing to conduct university business.
 This project can be completed relatively quickly with a new numbering system in place for incoming students in summer 2004; a year of monitoring and collecting responses will let the numbering process and the Web site be improved during the second year.

 Surveys will be made after the system is in place to secure feedback for improvements.
 It will probably take about a year once the system is in place to secure feedback and tweak the process to make it as effective as possible.
 We will track whether most of the students are satisfied with this method of ID security and privacy and whether most of the students are satisfied with the services and information provided at the Web site.
 “Satisfaction” bench marks will be established by the action project steering committee.